-In Addis Ababa, Ethiopia, the Tsetse Mass Rearing and Irradiation Centre of the Southern Tsetse Eradication Project (STEP) was officially inaugurated on 3 February 2007 by the Deputy Prime Minister of Ethiopia in a ceremony held in conjunction with an African Union/African the project.
+In Addis Ababa, Ethiopia, the Tsetse Mass Rearing and Irradiation Centre of the Southern Tsetse Eradication Project (STEP) was officially inaugu-

+"Continental Europe's first large scale Mediterranean fruit fly (medfly) mass rearing facility was inaugurated in Valencia, Spain, ..." rated on 3 February 2007 by the Deputy Prime Minister of Ethiopia in a ceremony held in conjunction with an African Union/African

+Development Bank donors' meeting in support of the project.
 The STEP project applies SIT as part of an integrated pest management approach to eventually create a tsetse fly free zone for two species (Glossina pallidipes and G. f. fuscipes) in a 25 000 km2 area of fertile, under-used agricultural land, and to foster sustainable agriculture and rural development in the Ethiopian Southern Rift Valley.

 In the past year, increased and improved detection methods have been put in place and expert advice and training were provided through an Agency project for control of the cactus moth, Cactoblastis cactorum, which attacks prickly pear cacti (Opuntia).
-The moth was first detected in 1989 in the south-eastern USA and has since
+The moth was first detected in 1989 in the south-eastern USA and has since advanced westwards along the Gulf of Mexico.
+Results in 2007 indicate that the sterile moth release pilot programme has been successful, as the pest has not been detected west of Dauphin Island, Alabama, where it has been since 2004.
+In Mexico, an effective trap monitoring network allowed the early detection of an outbreak of cactus moth on the island of Mujeres in the Yucatan Peninsula.
+After intensive eradication activities the pest has not been found on the island.